Jon Hamm as Don Draper, increasingly disgruntled Manhattan ad exec

 Height: 48.1 inches (1222 mm)

 The E-Type was a welcome addition onto the series, until the poison it brought to the lives of the SCDP employees over the next two episodes.
 Spoiler alert.
 In the next episode, “The Other Woman”, Joan is forced to offer herself to a fat slob exec at Jaguar in order to ensure that the firm wins the account.
-Immediately after that, in “Commissions and Fees”, Lane Pryce finds himself unable to commit suicide in his Jaguar when it won’t start, forcing him to take a more traditional—and sadly graphic—approach.
+Immediately after that, in “Commissions and Fees”, Lane Pryce finds himself unable to kill himself in his Jaguar when it won’t start, forcing him to take a more traditional—and sadly graphic—approach.

 Even Don, who gets to drive it, is forced to admit: